michaelyatco/choredoor/ChoreDoor3.md

  	**Note** - for the sake of CSS-best practices, move the `.door-frame` selector to the bottom of the file so that the CSS selectors now read in the order that you would see them in your HTML file.

    Phew!
-That was a healthy amount of HTML and CSS additions but our game   is beginning to look pretty stylish with a logical display of different features.
+That was a healthy amount of HTML and CSS additions but your game is beginning to look pretty stylish with a logical display of different features.
 Way to put your HTML and CSS skills to work!

 ```
 Solution Code - HTML